Best Money Market Account Rates on SaveBetter in June 2023

 APY.

 Annual percentage yield (APY) is one of the most important figures associated with a savings account because it dictates how much you’ll earn in interest on your money.
 The higher the rate, the more you’ll make over time.
-Unlike that of a CD, an MMA’s interest rate is variable; it may change based on overall market conditions.
-For example, if the Federal Reserve raises interest rates, then the rates banks offer on MMAs may increase as well.
-The reverse also is true.
+Unlike a CD, an MMA’s interest rate is variable: It may fluctuate based on overall market conditions or in response to Federal Reserve benchmarks.
+If the Federal Reserve raises interest rates, then the rates banks offer on MMAs may increase as well.
+And vice versa.

 Security